Nurulamin6191/Nurulamin6191/README.md

 ---

 ### 🔭 Current Projects
 * **Glioblastoma Neoantigen Pipeline:** A complete workflow to identify and rank neoantigens from RNA-seq data for personalized vaccine design.
-[View Project](./) *(Note: Once you pin your project, this link isn't strictly necessary, but it's good practice).*
+[View Project](./)

 ### 📫 Connect with Me
 * [LinkedIn](https://www.linkedin.com/in/nurulamin-shaikh/)